ropensci-archive/pkginspector/README.md

 ### Function calls

-We add functionality to analyze function dependencies within a package to `revtools` with `rev_fn_summary()`, which can be called on a package or on an class of `igraph` returned by `create_package_igraph()` in which functions are represented as nodes and function calls as directed edges.
+We add functionality to analyze function dependencies within a package to `pkginspector` with `rev_fn_summary()`, which can be called on a package or on an class of `igraph` returned by `create_package_igraph()` in which functions are represented as nodes and function calls as directed edges.

 `rev_fn_summary()` returns a data frame with the following columns: